mullerdavid/ctf_writeups/cyberquest23/fcorp/WRITEUP.md

 ![](screenshots/13.png)

-Unfortunatelly it is not running the `public:leavemehere` payload.
+Unfortunately it is not running the `public:leavemehere` payload.
 Might be version difference, but the exact reason was not investigated.

 # Unpacking the executable